nikuehn/MixedModels_Biases/docs/index.md

 \end{aligned}
 $$
 where $\mathbf{\Lambda}$ is the relative covariance factor [@Bates2015].
-If this uncertainty is ignored, biases can occur, as we deomstrate throughut this page.
+If this uncertainty is ignored, biases can occur, as we deomstrate throughout this page.
 In particular, the variances of the random effects are calculated as (example for $\tau$)
 $$
 \hat{\tau}^2 = \frac{1}{N_E}\sum_{i = 1}^{N_E} \widehat{\delta B}_i^2 + \frac{1}{N_E}\sum_{i = 1}^{N_E} \psi(\widehat{\delta B}_i)^2
 $$
 which is the sum of the variance of the point estimates plus the average conditional variance.
-Hence, just esimating the variance (or standard deviation) of the point estimates will lead to an underestmation.
+Hence, just estimating the variance (or standard deviation) of the point estimates will lead to an underestimation.

 ## Set up